oryon-dominik/cliTube/README.md

 A simple CLI Interface to play Youtube-Videos from Windows-Powershell with `tube <Video-Title>`

+## Usage

+    tube SONG

+Type `cliTube.py <The Video-Title you want to play>` or just `tube <searchterm>` with alias set.

+If there are several matches, cliTube will randomly select which video to play.
+If you don't like this "feature" modify the code for your needs accordingly.
+(You could set the probabilities in the function `choose` to `probabilities = [1, 0, 0, 0, 0, 0, 0, 0, 0, 0]` to always play the first match)

+Have fun tubing!

+## Issues

+    if it doesn't play, try to update the youtube.lua from github (run clitube with the --update flag and permissions)

+    tube --update

 ## Installation

 1. Your file-extensions `.py` have to be associated to run as scripts with python (**>= 3.6**).
 If you used the Windows-Installer, that should already be the case (else look that up in the [official docs](https://docs.python.org/3/faq/windows.html#how-do-i-make-python-scripts-executable)).
 You could also just make a binary yourself.